Top US officials emerge from China trade talks touting ‘substantial progress’ and ‘deal’ | News Channel 3-12

 He added, “It’s important to understand how quickly we were able to come to agreement, which reflects that perhaps the differences were not so large as maybe thought.”

-CNN has asked the Treasury Department for clarification on the deal, though Bessent said that details will be shared on Monday morning.
+CNN has asked the Treasury Department for clarification on the deal, though Bessent said details will be shared Monday morning.
 Ahead of the talks, Trump administration officials downplayed expectations that a deal would be reached this weekend, characterizing the meetings as a good first step.
-Bessent had suggested earlier this week that his goal was de-escalation of tensions as the US and China have been at a virtual stalemate since Trump imposed his tariff policy.
+Bessent had suggested last week that his goal was de-escalation of tensions, as the US and China have been at a virtual stalemate since Trump imposed his tariff policy.

 “These are very tough negotiators,” Greer said of his Chinese counterparts, saying the group “worked very diligently” and the last two days were “very constructive.”